Melissa Febos

 Melissa Febos is an American writer and professor.
-She is the author of the memoirs Whip Smart (2010) and The Dry Season (2025) and the essay collections Abandon Me (2017), Girlhood (2021), and Body Work (2022).
+She is the author of five books, including the memoirs Whip Smart (2010) and The Dry Season (2025).
+Her essay collection Girlhood (2021) won the 2021 National Book Critics Circle Award.

+She's had work featured in The New York Times, The Paris Review, Salon, Bomb, Hunger Mountain, Prairie Schooner, The Kenyon Review, Tin House, Granta, Post Road, Dissent, Vogue, The Believer, The New Yorker, The Sewanee Review, Bitch Magazine, The Guardian, and The Chronicle of Higher Education.

 Early life and education

-Febos grew up in Falmouth, Massachusetts.
-Her father was a sea captain, and her mother a therapist.
-She left home at 16 after passing the GED, moved to Boston, and worked at an assortment of jobs including as a boatyard hand and as a chambermaid.
-She attended night courses at Harvard Extension School, then enrolled in The New School and moved to New York City in August 1999.
-She later earned an MFA at Sarah Lawrence College.
+Febos was born and raised in Falmouth, Massachusetts.
+Her father was a sea captain and her mother was a therapist.
+She left home at 16 years old, after passing the GED, and moved to Boston, where she worked an assortment of jobs including one as a boatyard hand and another as a chambermaid.

+She attended night courses at Harvard Extension School before moving to New York City and enrolling in The New School in August 1999.
+She graduated with a Bachelor of Arts in Writing/Literature.
+She later earned a Master of Fine Arts in Writing at Sarah Lawrence College.

 Career

-Febos is the author of Whip Smart (St Martin's Press 2010), a memoir of her work as a professional dominatrix while she was studying at The New School.
+Febos is the author of Whip Smart, published by St. Martin's Press in 2010, a memoir of her work as a professional dominatrix while she was studying at The New School.

 Her second book, the lyric essay collection Abandon Me, was published by Bloomsbury Publishing on February 28, 2017.
-Abandon Me was a LAMBDA Literary Award finalist and a Publishing Triangle Award finalist, and one of the best reviewed books of 2017.
+Abandon Me was a Lambda Literary Award finalist and a Publishing Triangle Award finalist, and one of "The Best Reviewed Books of 2017" by Literary Hub.

+In May 2018, Febos received the inaugural Lambda Literary Jeanne Córdova Prize for Lesbian/Queer Nonfiction.
+"The award goes to a writer committed to nonfiction work that captures the depth and complexity of lesbian/queer life, culture and/or history."

 Her third book and second essay collection, Girlhood, was published by Bloomsbury Publishing on March 30, 2021.
 It was a national bestseller.
-Describing Girlhood, The New York Times wrote, "The aim of this book, though, is not simply to tell about her own life, but to listen to the pulses of many others’...This solidarity puts “Girlhood” in a feminist canon that includes Febos’s idol, Adrienne Rich, and Maggie Nelson’s theory-minded masterpieces: smart, radical company, and not ordinary at all."
-A craft book, Body Work, was published by Catapult in 2022.
+Describing Girlhood, The New York Times wrote, "The aim of this book, though, is not simply to tell about her own life, but to listen to the pulses of many others’...This solidarity puts “Girlhood” in a feminist canon that includes Febos’s idol, Adrienne Rich, and Maggie Nelson's theory-minded masterpieces: smart, radical company, and not ordinary at all."
+Each of the book's essays features an illustration by artist Forsyth Harmon.